UVADS/DS-4002/hot-dog-survey-data/README.md

 * Data Dictionary:
     * Included within the HotdogSurvey.csv
 * Raw Data:
-* Established Data: Combined Yik Yak, Survey, and Srat/Frat Data
+* Established Data: Survey sent out to friends of students in DS 4002